lisawilliams/bu550/social-media-audit.md

 Link to primary profile:<br>
 Number of friends/fans:<br>
-Average number of posts per week over past month<br>
+Average number of posts per week over past month:<br>
-Number of comments on most commented post over the past month<br>
+Number of comments on most commented post over the past month:<br>
+Most shared post over the past month:<br>
-Most shared post over the past month.<br>
+Most shared post over the past year: (Hint, one of the tools below can tell you this):<br>
 Is the organization actually conversing with people in the comments on posts?<br>
 Describe the use of video, photos, and audio.<br>
 Are they using Facebook Groups for communities around a particular topic or story?<br>